 - Develop the skills needed to produce creative, expressive, and distinctive work on the page, on-stage, and backstage.

-- Expand your personal, social, and global understanding by engaging in a diverse array of theatre work both on and off campus.
+- Expand your personal, social, and global understanding through engagement in a diverse array of theatre work on campus and in the community.

-- Discover the value of authentic inquiry, risk-taking, active listening, spontaneous generosity, and insatiable curiosity.
+- Discover the value of authentic inquiry, risk-taking, effective self-evaluation, active listening, spontaneous generosity, and insatiable curiosity.

 Plan of Study

-The BFA in theatre performance is designed to prepare you for a professional career as an actor.
+The performance emphasis allows you to prepare for a professional career as an actor.
 You'll take rigorous courses focused on styles of acting, voice work, movement, and audition techniques.
-To complete your degree, you’ll select and prepare a repertoire to market yourself as an actor and audition for future theatre work or graduate programs.
+You will also prepare a repertoire to market yourself as an actor for future theatre work or graduate programs.

-Integrate your classroom knowledge with practical experience at companies including Salt Lake Acting Company and Pioneer Theatre.
+In this course, you will use your classroom knowledge for practical experience at companies including Salt Lake Acting Company and Pioneer Theatre.